 The amount of time required for sending a letter of demand will vary depending on the complexity of the infringement and whether you choose to engage an IP professional to act on your behalf.

-Though it is entirely up to you to determine how much time the other party can take to comply with your demands laid out in the letter, it is common to request action is taken within a short period such as “10 business days”.
+It is up to you to determine how much time the other party can take to comply with your demands laid out in the letter.
+It's common to request action is taken within a short period such as '10 business days'.

 Who can use this?